corsus-GmbH/FIT_API_public/README.md

 - If the Docker image build fails, you can inspect the logs in the `logs/docker/` directory to identify where the problem occurred.

 By organizing Docker-specific logs separately, the application maintains a clear boundary between runtime logs and build logs, facilitating smoother debugging processes for both developers and operators.

+### Licence
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+Please refer to LICENCE file.